 The Issuer may convene a meeting of Noteholders (hereinafter "Noteholders' Meeting") or request a procedure in writing among the Noteholders (a "Procedure in Writing") to decide on amendments of these General Terms and Conditions or other matters as specified below.
 Euroclear Finland must be notified of the Noteholders' Meeting or a Procedure in Writing by the Issuer in accordance with the Euroclear Finland Rules.
-Any modification or waiver of terms and conditions which affects Senior Preferred MREL Eligible Notes or Tier 2 Notes will be effected in accordance with Applicable Banking Regulations.
+Any modification or waiver of terms and conditions which affects Tier 2 Notes will be effected in accordance with Applicable Banking Regulations.